telltaleatheist/clippy/AI_SETUP_GUIDE.md

   - "Set Up AI Features (Optional)"

 **Key Message:**
-> "You can use Clippy's library, player, and download features without any AI setup.
+> "You can use ClipChimp's library, player, and download features without any AI setup.
 AI features (transcription and analysis) require additional setup but are **not required** to use the core functionality."

 ### 5. Video Analysis Dialog Integration